-The descriptions of training content from the telephone interviews are broadly consistent with the official documents, though details vary across the ETCs.
-The interviews confirm that the sessions devoted significant time to helping teachers learn practical methods (often involving teaching aids made from local materials) for teaching specific secondary level math and science concepts.
-To identify the math or science topics that teachers found most memorable, we asked them to list up to four "math or science concepts or skills in the secondary curriculum that were explained, discussed or practiced during the training," focusing on the topics to which most time was devoted.
-The most frequently mentioned math domains were mensuration (with mentions of activities such as making cylinders from pieces of paper to help students learn to calculate surface areas) and trigonometry (often referring to use of a clinometer).
+To identify the maths or science topics that teachers found most memorable, we asked them to list up to four 'maths or science concepts or skills in the secondary curriculum that were explained, discussed or practiced during the training', focusing on the topics to which most time was devoted.
+The most frequently mentioned maths domains were mensuration (with mentions of activities such as making cylinders from pieces of paper to help students learn to calculate surface areas) and trigonometry (often referring to use of a clinometer).
 Among science topics, the domains most often mentioned were biology (with mentions of bringing plants to class when teaching about roots, stems and leaves) and chemistry (where responses were more varied).

-In answer to other open-ended questions, teachers mentioned making and using litmus paper and using special seating methods to teach about sets or the periodic table of elements.
-Some, but not all, trainings appeared also to emphasize the pedagogical practice of having students work in groups; over one third of teachers and 9 out of 23 trainers mentioned group work or pair work as a discussion topic.
-For details, see Schaffner, Glewwe and Sharma (2019a) and Section 4.1 below.7
+In answer to other more open-ended questions about their training experience, teachers mentioned making and using litmus paper and using special seating methods to teach about sets or the periodic table of elements.
+Some, but not all, trainings appeared also to emphasise the pedagogical practice of having students work in groups; over one third of teachers and 9 out of 23 trainers mentioned group work or pair work as a discussion topic.
+For details, see Schaffner and colleagues (2019a) and section 4.1, below.